Jonathan Brick is a Watford-based writer and editor.

-Jonathan Brick is a Watford-based editor and proofreader.
-He writes songs, stories and journalism with a focus on music and football.
 His book From Kids to Champions: The History of the FA Youth Cup, is out in hardback on Pitch, while Moz Winter, Albion Manager is out on The Stand.
-Banternalysis, a look at football punditry around the world, and This Place: A Diary, by Simon Alexander MP, can both be found as eBooks.
-His songwriting can be found on Soundcloud.
+Banternalysis, a look at football punditry around the world, and the investigation A Modern Guide to Modern Football are also available.

 I was also featured in FourFourTwo and have written pieces on statues, the postwar era and football literature for Football Paradise.